samblenny/feather-tft-clock/README.md

    full date and time including seconds (mmss).

 2) **Set Mode** lets you set the clock's year, month, day, hour, minutes, and seconds.
-Set Mode has submodes for setting the year (setYr), the month and day (setMDay), the hours and minutes (setHMin), and seconds (setSec).
+Set Mode has sub-modes for setting the year (setYr), the month and day (setMDay), hours and minutes (setHMin), and seconds (setSec).

 ### Button Actions